bricker0/SDG_Leaflet/README.md

 Open the attribute table. <br>
 Please make sure you write down the goal, target, and indicator title year the data were collected and any other relevant info that you might want to include in the text on your website about the map. <br>
 The SDG value – if it is more than 2 decimal places, please convert the value to an integer.  <br>
-To do this – when the attribute table is open and editable –click field calculator. <br>
+To do this –(there are a few different ways to do this - here is one) when the attribute table is open and editable –click field calculator. <br>
 Toggle “Create New Field” and name it SDG_Field<br>
 Then cut and paste this expression and replace SDG_Field with the name of the field with your SDG indicator in it. <br>
 ```